 Location: Aoraki Mt Cook National Park, South Island.
 For more unmissable walks, check out the 7 Things to Do in Mt Cook with Kids.

 36. Let the Kids Loose at Christchurch Botanic Gardens

-You can always rely on public parks and gardens for somewhere for kids to burn off energy.
+You can always rely on public parks and gardens as somewhere for kids to burn off energy.
 They’ll love Christchurch Botanic Gardens, for example, with its duck ponds, interactive water features and playgrounds.
 We also like the Wellington Botanic Garden on the North Island.